samihadatta/workshop-ml-apis/README.md

 *Write the results to output!*

 Lastly, we put all our results into an output file, using the following.
+(Notice the use of data streams here)
 ```javascript
 console.log(`Writing to file ${outputFile}`);
 const writeStream = fs.createWriteStream(outputFile);